buddycloud/buddycloud.com/slate/source/includes/_posts.md

 ```

-Creating a post adds a new item to a channel-node..

 <aside>You can define your own format for your own application nodes (e.g. `x-application-chessApp-move-history`).
 The [default channel nodes](#default-channel-nodes) have a pre-defined format and will reject posts that are not formated according to what the server expects.
 For example, the `posts` node expects to receive Activity stream events.</aside>

 ##Delete Post